sergioedo/ra-data-geoserver/example/README.md

 # Known limitations/issues

 - Editor component (react-leaflet-draw) is buggy (editing line/polygon vertexs don't render correctly).
 Workaround is cancel the edit (first time) and start again.
 - On edit, MultiGeometries are reduced to a single geometry (the first one).
+- Working with GeoServer sample data (shapefiles), has limitations (on insert no id returned, and don't support concurrency, for example on multiple delete only delete 1 element)